KevinRo29/Interest-App/README.md

 ## Description

 The Interest Calculator App is a simple mobile application built using Ionic and Vue.
-This app allows users to calculate different types of interest, such as simple interest and compound interest, based on user-provided input values.
+This app allows users to calculate different elements, such as annuities and present value, based on user-provided input values.
 It serves as a practical example of how to develop a financial calculator using modern web technologies.

 ## Features